APRIL OFF-SEASON TRAVEL

 Northern Hemisphere:

-- Temperate (e.g., Europe, US/Canada): Full spring, with pleasant temperatures, blooming flowers, and increasingly longer daylight hours.
-For most of these regions, it’s a shoulder season, though specific events (like cherry blossom season in Japan) can create localized peak season crowds.
+- Temperate (e.g., Europe, US/Canada): Full spring with pleasant temperatures and longer daylight.
+Generally a shoulder season, though some events (like Japan’s cherry blossoms) can draw crowds.

-- Tropical/Subtropical (e.g., Caribbean, Southeast Asia, Middle East): Transitioning from dry/cool to hot/humid, or the very early onset of the rainy season.
-This is largely a shoulder season, offering good value before the deep off-season.
+- Tropical/Subtropical (e.g., Caribbean, Southeast Asia, Middle East): Transitioning to hotter, more humid conditions or early rainy season.
+A good value shoulder season before the off-season.

-- Arctic/Far North (e.g., Iceland, Norway, Alaska): Late winter/early spring.
-Cold temperatures, but increasing daylight and the beginning of the thaw.
-This is primarily deep off-season for general tourism but shoulder season for winter activities (like aurora viewing) winding down or early spring activities.
+- Arctic/Far North (e.g., Iceland, Norway, Alaska): Late winter/early spring with increasing daylight.
+Deep off-season for general tourism, but shoulder season for winding down winter activities or starting early spring ones.

 Southern Hemisphere:

-- Temperate (e.g., Southern South America, Australia/New Zealand): Full autumn.
-Cooler temperatures, vibrant fall foliage.
-This is predominantly a shoulder season.
+- Temperate (e.g., Southern South America, Australia/New Zealand): Full autumn with cooler temperatures and vibrant fall foliage.
+Primarily a shoulder season.

-- Tropical/Subtropical (e.g., Southern Africa, parts of South America): End of rainy season or pleasant pre-winter conditions.
-Warm, sunny.
-This is generally a shoulder season moving towards peak for safaris.
+- Tropical/Subtropical (e.g., Southern Africa, parts of South America): End of the rainy season or pleasant pre-winter conditions.
+Generally a shoulder season, moving towards peak for safaris.